Wearing a suit vest is often considered old-fashioned, but it’s making a notable comeback.

 A three-piece suit is a formal approach to the standard suit.
 It is a very traditional look and gives off an air of extreme professionalism.

-The vest of a three-piece suit is usually the same color and material as the jacket and pants, but it doesn’t necessarily always have to be so.
+The vest of a three-piece suit is usually the same color and material as the jacket and pants, but it doesn’t have to be.

 wearing suit vest as part of a three-piece suit